kuro5u/writeups/w3challs/webcompany/webcompany.md

 Ok I know where this is going..

-Run `find ./yo -type f` to find all the files recursively in the current directory:
+Run `find ./yo -type f` to find all the files recursively in the `yo` directory:
 `./yo/dawg/i/herd/you/like/flagz .page.php`

 `cat ./yo/dawg/i/herd/you/like/flagz` and we get the flag: